lonnieezell/Bonfire2/docs/users_and_security/user_meta.md

 - **label** is the label shown for the HTML input.

 - **type** is the type of HTML input.
-Currently most of the text-type inputs are supported (text, password, email, date, number, etc) as well as textareas for when you need more information.
+Currently most of the text-type inputs are supported (text, password, email, date, number, etc) as well as checkboxes, and textareas for when you need more information.

 - **required** is a boolean about whether that field is required when editing a user.